15 Totally Awesome Things to do in Vernon, BC, Canada

 We prefer to join an organized wine tour as opposed to self-driving ourselves.
 In all honesty, we can never agree on who will be the designated driver and we love having an expert of the area on hand – although, if we keep doing them I’d say we’ll be the experts soon!

-Regardless, joining a wine tour in Vernon is a must!
+Regardless of which region you tour, joining a wine tour in Vernon is a must!

 2. Visit Davison Orchards

 Davison Orchards is my favorite place to try amazing food in Vernon.
 The Orchard is home to a bakery and other shops that include the sale of jams, juices, fresh fruit, cakes, pies, and so much more!

 There is also a cafe on-site and they sell delicious sandwiches, cakes, and one of the best grilled cheese sandwiches I’ve ever had!

 The food at Davison Orchards is all top quality and homemade using local products.
 Davison’s is also family-owned and the products are really well priced.
 They also provide a huge range of free samples so you’re bound to leave with a full belly regardless of whether you buy something or not!

 After you’ve tried all the food you can stomach, head to the back of the property to walk through the animal barn.
 Here you can feed sheep, chickens, and goats!
 There is also a paid tractor ride around the orchard which kids typically love!